timothypratley/power-turtle/resources/public/conj2017-slides.md

         (plot x y)))

-  * You can even create Conway's game of life
+  - Conway's game of life

     (do